abrady0/gitty/README.md

 $ npm install gitty
 ```

-**Note**: If you encounter an error during installation on Mac OSX, make sure
-you have the XCode Command Line Tools installed.
-Gitty depends on **pty.js**
-for authenticated operations - which requires GCC compiler.

 1. Go to the App store and download the latest version of Xcode for free.
 2. Install Xcode (the app store actually downloads the "installer" for Xcode)
 3. Start Xcode